 7. When do I start getting charged interest on my loan?

-You get a 6 month grace period where you will not be charged interest on the provincial portion, but you will be charged for interest on the federal portion of your loans during this period.
-Your OSAP loan is 60% federal and 40% provincial, so during this initial grace period you will still owe significant interest to the federal government.
+You get a 6 month grace period where you will not be charged interest on the federal portion, but you will be charged for interest on the provincial portion of your loans during this period.
+Your OSAP loan is 60% federal and 40% provincial, so during this initial grace period you will still owe significant interest to the provincial government.
 If you can, start making repayments during your grace period, or, even while you’re still in school to save some interest!

 6. You may owe more than you think!